10 Air Travel Hacks When Flying With a Toddler (Updated for 2020)

 3. Wear Comfy Slip-Ons

-Okay, I get it.
+Okay, we get it.
 You want to slay and use the airport as your runway.
 But as a mom, you have to deal with your highly energized kid all the time.
 So, instead of worrying about any discomfort due to high heels, wear comfortable slip-on shoes to make your trip with the toddler easier.
 You'll be using both hands: one for the toddler and the other hand for the baggage, and none for massaging your painful calf muscles.
-Check out these adorable "mom approved" sneakers here.

 4. Secure Aisle Seats